sagedb/MidtermMashup/README.md

 # MidtermMashup
-Get a random word, define it, map out addresses you enter in.
+Get a random word, define it, center the map on your position, map out addresses you enter in.

 Project done mainly on the JS side of things.
 (You can ignore most of the methods in the server file, those were just for testing purposes)